Licensure and Accreditation Disclosures

 The program is designed to meet the educational requirements for general licensure as a Licensed Mental Health Counselor (LMHC) or Licensed Professional Counselor (LPC) in all New England states as well as most other US state jurisdictions.
 LMHC/LPC licensure requirements vary by state and typically include post-degree supervised experience, a national counseling examination, and state-specific requirements.
 Students are responsible for confirming licensure requirements in the state where they intend to seek LMHC/LPC licensure.

-Vermont, Maine and other US states - Licensed Psychological Associate (LPA) Disclosure
+Vermont, Maine and other US states - Psychologist-Masters (PM) and Licensed Psychological Associate (LPA) Disclosure

-The program is designed to support educational preparation relevant to licensure as a Licensed Psychological Associate (LPA) in Vermont and Maine as well as other US state jurisdictions that support the LPA licensure.
+The program is designed to support educational preparation relevant to licensure as a Licensed Psychologist-Master (PM) in Vermont and Licensed Psychological Associate (LPA) in Maine as well as other US state jurisdictions that support these licensures.
 Completion of the program alone does not guarantee licensure.
 LPA licensure requirements are determined by each State and may include additional supervised experience, examinations, and scope-of-practice conditions.
-Students intending to pursue LPA licensure are responsible for confirming current requirements with the appropriate licensing authority.
+Students intending to pursue PM or LPA licensure are responsible for confirming current requirements with the appropriate licensing authority.

 Accreditation Status